 You can use this method if you only want to expire a post after a specific time.

 First, you need to install and activate the PublishPress Future plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

 PublishPress Pro members will have access to the Future plugin as part of your membership.

 After that, you can switch to the ‘Post Types’ tab.
-From here, you can select default actions you want to take for posts, pages, and other post types.
+From here, you can select the default actions you want to take for posts, pages, and other post types.

 Make sure that you click the radio button beside ‘Active’ so that the feature is available for that post type.